Real-Time Kinematics-Based Sensor-Fault Detection for Autonomous Vehicles Using Single and Double Transport with Adaptive Numerical Differentiation: Experimental Application to an Aerial Vehicle

-\end{exam}
+} \end{exam}

-\section{CONCLUSIONS}
+\section{Conclusions}

-This paper introduced a kinematics-based approach for detecting and identifying sensor faults in autonomous vehicles.
-This method utilizes data from radar, rate gyro, compass, and accelerometer sensors, along with their corresponding single and double derivatives computed by using the adaptive input and state estimation algorithm (AIE/ASE).
-Six error metrics were used to detect and identify faulty sensors.
-Numerical examples demonstrated the application of this technique for identifying faults in the rate gyro and $x$-axis accelerometer.
-In future research, the methodology will be extended to sensor fault detection in aerial vehicles.
+This paper introduced kinematics-based sensor fault detection (KSFD) for detecting and identifying faulty sensors in autonomous vehicles.
+KSFD, which is model-independent, leverages kinematic relations, sensor measurements, and real-time single and double numerical differentiation using the adaptive input and state estimation (AISE).
+By employing kinematics-based error metrics, this approach identifies sensor faults in both ground and aerial vehicles.

-\section{ACKNOWLEDGMENTS}
+For ground vehicles operating in the horizontal plane, KSFD uses six real-time-computed, kinematics-based error metrics from onboard sensor data, including radar, rate gyro, magnetometer, and accelerometer measurements, along with their derivatives.
+For aerial vehicles, nine kinematics-based error metrics are used to account for the additional degrees of freedom.

+KSFD addresses several limitations associated with model-based and knowledge-based methods, such as the need for accurate mathematical models and comprehensive historical data.
+By relying on exact kinematic relations, real-time sensor data, and AISE, KSFD reduces the complexity and computational burden typically involved in sensor-fault detection.

+Simulated and experimental examples demonstrated the effectiveness of KSFD in detecting sensor faults.
+The results underscore the potential of KSFD for enhancing the reliability and safety of autonomous vehicles by providing robust sensor-fault-detection capabilities.

+Future work will focus on refining KSFD to handle simultaneous sensor failures, expanding the applicability to a broader range of vehicles and sensor types, and integrating this technique with vehicle control systems to enable real-time, fault-tolerant operation.
+Finally, more advanced statistical techniques for setting the cutoff thresholds are of interest.

+\section{Acknowledgments}

+The authors would like to thank Juan A. Paredes for assisting with the rover and quadrotor experiment data used in this paper.
 This research was supported by NSF grant CMMI 2031333.